tuacker/markusbodner.com/content/til/how-to-keep-debug-and-release-data-separate-for-macos-app-development.md

 images: ["/images/pexels-markus-spiske-1679618.jpg"]
 ---

-There is a good chance that you would like to use the app you are developing for yourself.
-There is a small problem though: debug/test data and your day-to-day use of the app use the same data locations.<!--more-->
+You most likely are going to use the app you are developing for yourself.
+There is a small problem though: debug/test builds and your release version use the same data.<!--more-->

 For macOS apps the UserDefaults and other application-data is commonly stored under a bundle-identifier.
 For sandboxed apps that'd be in `~/Library/Containers/your.identifier.App`.
 The issue then is that both Xcode/debug builds and your actual use of the release version use this same location.

 While you could use `#if DEBUG` directives to store app-data somewhere else this is harder to do for UserDefaults.

-I'll show you two ways how to configure a different bundle-identifier for debug & release builds in Xcode.
+I'll show you two ways how to configure a different bundle-identifiers for debug & release builds in Xcode.
 A faster one and a more involved, but better documented approach.

 ## Option 1: Quick and easy